Refined enumerations of alternating sign triangles

 \subsection{A different perspective on AS-trapezoids}

 The aim of this section is to prove that the weight function $w_l(S)$ is a polynomial in $l$.
-First we need the following definition which is due to Fischer \cite{CAST}.
+We will need the following definition due to Fischer \cite{Fischer11,Fischer1804.03630}.

 \begin{defi} Let $1 \leq u<v \leq n$, $\mathbf{s}=(s_1,\ldots,s_u)$ be a weakly decreasing sequence of non-negative integers, $\mathbf{t}=(t_{v},\ldots,t_n)$ a weakly increasing sequence of non-negative integers and $\mathbf{k}=(k_1 ,\ldots,k_n)$ an increasing sequence of integers.
-An $\st$-tree with bottom entries $\mathbf{k}$ is a triangular array of integers with the following properties: \begin{itemize} \item The entries are weakly increasing in north-east and south-east direction and strictly increasing in east direction. \item For $1 \leq i \leq u$ the bottom $s_i$ elements in the $i$-th north-east diagonal are deleted and the bottom entry of this north-east diagonal is $k_i$.
-This entry does not have to be less than its right neighbour. \item For $v \leq i \leq n$ the bottom $t_i$ elements in the $i$-th south-east diagonal are deleted.
-The bottom entry of this south-east diagonal is $k_i$.
-This entry does not have to be greater than its left neighbour. \item The entries in the bottom row are $k_{u+1},\ldots, k_{v-1}$. \end{itemize}
+An $\st$-tree is an array of integers of the following shape satisfying the properties listed below.
+We obtain the shape of an $\st$-tree by starting with a triangular array of $n$ centred rows where the $i$-th row from top has $i$ entries.
+Then we delete the bottom $s_i$ elements in the $i$-th north-east diagonal for $1 \leq i \leq u$ and the bottom $t_j$ elements in the $j$-th south-east diagonal for $v \leq j \leq n$, see Figure \ref{fig: s,t_tree}. \begin{itemize} \item The entries are weakly increasing in the north-east and south-east directions, and strictly increasing in the east direction. \item For $1 \leq i \leq u$, the bottom entry of the $i$-th north-east diagonal is $k_i$. \item For $v \leq i \leq n$ the bottom entry of the $i$-th south-east diagonal is $k_i$. \item The entries in the bottom row are $k_{u+1},\ldots, k_{v-1}$. \end{itemize}

 \end{defi}